 There’s nothing more precious than a litter of newborn kittens.
-Watching them climb and crawl all over each other as they seek out their mother is a truly wondrous sight to behold.
+Watching them climb and crawl all over each other as they seek out their mother is a wondrous sight.

 A Quick PSA

-While we’ve acknowledged how adorable kittens are, each litter can be something of a disaster given how many cats are languishing in shelters.
+While we’ve acknowledged how adorable kittens are, each litter can contribute to overpopulation, given how many cats are languishing in shelters.
 That’s why it’s so vitally important that you spay and neuter your cats, especially if they’re going to be allowed outside.

-Now, let’s find out the best ways to find a lost litter.
+Now, let’s examine the best ways to find a lost litter.